commercerain/backend-drupal/html/web/themes/contrib/belgrade/README.md

 ## INTRODUCTION

-Belgrade is a Bootstrap sub-theme made for Drupal Commerce 2.0.
+Belgrade is a Bootstrap based theme made for Drupal Commerce 2.0.

 The Belgrade theme was designed and built around functionality provided by the Commerce Demo module.
 As a result, it has styling that targets specific components that the theme itself is unable to provide.